ericmwalsh/SimpleTaskList/README.md

 SimpleTaskList
 ==============

-A simple task list that I built using MySQL / jQuery / JavaScript / PHP
+A simple task list that I built using MySQL / jQuery / JavaScript / PHP.